 Observation 2.4-1

-For AI/ML based positioning, the positioning accuracy is affected by the training dataset size for a given UE distribution area (or equivalently, sample density in #samples/m2).
+For AI/ML based positioning, based on evaluation results using uniform or grid UE distribution in training data collection, the positioning accuracy is affected by the training dataset size for a given UE distribution area (or equivalently, sample density in #samples/m2), when the UE is distributed uniformly in training data collection.

 There exists a tradeoff between the training dataset size and the achievable positioning accuracy.
 The larger the training dataset size (i.e., higher sample density), the smaller the positioning error (in meters), until a saturation point is reached where additional training data does not bring further improvement to the positioning accuracy.

-Note: here a sample refers to the training data collected of one UE.
+Note: here a sample refers to the training data collected of one UE at one location.
 Sample density is equivalent to the density of UEs with data collected in the training dataset.